Tornshorts/resumegenerator/README.md

 - [Git](https://git-scm.com/)

 ### API Key

-This project requires an external API to fetch some data.
-You will need to obtain an API key from the respective service provider to configure the backend.
+This project requires an external API to generate the resume.
+You will need to obtain an API key from Google AI Studio.
+To get your API key from Google AI Studio:

+- Go to Google AI Studio API Key Page https://aistudio.google.com/app/apikeyand sign in with your Google account.
+- Create or select a project.
+- Click Create Credentials > API Key.
+- Copy the generated API key.

 ---